Elegantuni/playerandaichanged-prototype/README.md

 For windows you will need in msys2 launching from shortcut mingw64.exe in the msys2 install directory: <br />
 git <br />
 ncurses <br />
-openssl-devel (needed if you want to choose a seed 'example from cmd: playerandai1.exe "This is better now"') <br />
+openssl-devel (needed, because if you want to choose a seed 'example from cmd: .\playerandai1.exe "This is better now"') <br />
 mingw-w64-x8__64-toolchain <br />
 base-devel <br />
 pkg-config <br />